Overview

 Panel Speakers: Amy Brenneman Actor, Director, Writer, Mother and Disability Advocate, Daniella Mini, “Public Ponder” Blogger, Mother and Disability Advocate.

 As individuals with disabilities turn 22 and move from pediatric care to adult services, the process can involve insurance changes, making important healthcare decisions, and advocating for their unique needs.
 Finding primary care can be especially tricky for those with complex needs.
-Join us for a session with Perkins healthcare experts who will share valuable insights and strategies for making this transition as smooth as possible.
+Our expert speaker will review Six Core Elements of Health Care Transition™ and share valuable insights and strategies for making this transition as smooth as possible.

 Empowered Employment: Skills and Strategies for Success